-(iii) REDUCTION.-For purposes of the reduction in benefits for the acreage described in clause (i)-
+(iii) REDUCTION.-For purposes of the reduction in

+benefits for the acreage described in clause (i)-

-(I) the approved yield shall be determined by using a yield equal to 65 percent of the transitional yield of the producer; and ceed the amount determined in subsection (l)(2)(B)(ii).
+(I) the approved yield shall be determined by using a yield equal to 65 percent of the county expected yield; and

-(II) the service fees or premiums for crops planted on native sod shall be equal to 200 percent of the amount determined in subsections (l)(2) or (k), as applicable, but in no case shall ex-
+- (II) the service fees or premiums for crops planted on native sod shall be equal to 200 percent of the amount determined in subsections (l)(2) or (k), as applicable, but in no case shall exceed the amount determined in subsection (l)(2)(B)(ii). - (C) APPLICATION.-This paragraph shall only apply to native sod acreage in the States of Minnesota, Iowa, North Dakota, South Dakota, Montana, and Nebraska. - (b) Application for Noninsured Crop Disaster Assist-ANCE.- as required by the Secretary.